adrienbailliard/adrienbailliard/README.md

 ## 🙋‍♂️ About me

-I'm from France 🥐, currently based in Paris.
+I'm from France, currently based in Paris.

-Passionate about Node.js, TypeScript, blockchain, and trading, I thrive on building robust software 💻.
+Passionate about blockchain, trading, and backend development with Node.js and TypeScript.
+I love solving complex problems.
+Looking to join a dynamic team where I can innovate, collaborate, and grow.

 When I'm not deep in code, you'll find me exploring nature, sailing the seas 🌊, or hiking in the mountains ⛰️, always chasing new adventures and pushing my limits.